Coherency for monoids and purity for their acts: Introduction and preliminaries

 \begin{Result} (cf. Theorem~\ref{fountain monoid}) There exists a monoid $S$ that is not right coherent, is such that not every finitely generated $S$-act embeds into a monogenic act, but $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$.\end{Result}

-We believe our example is one of a broader class, and we pose the corresponding problem at the end of the paper.
+We believe our example is one of a broader class, and we pose the corresponding problem at the end of Section~\ref{sec:ex}.

-Finally, in Section~\ref{sec:const}, we give a method of constructing extensions $A({1})$ and $A(\aleph_0)$ of an $S$-act $A$ that are canonical in the sense that $A$ is almost pure (absolutely pure) if and only if $A$ is a retract of $A({1})$ ($A(\aleph_0)$).
-This enables us to give a condition on $S$ for $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$ in terms of finitely presented $S$-acts, their finitely generated $S$-subacts, and their canonical extensions.
+Finally, in Section~\ref{sec:ap=ap}, we use the machinery developed in Section~\ref{sec:const} to give a condition on $S$ for $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$ in terms of finitely presented $S$-acts, their finitely generated $S$-subacts, and their canonical extensions.
+The question of whether or not $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$ for all monoids $S$ is still open, as it is for $R$-modules, although we conjecture the answer will be negative.

 We attempt to keep this paper as self-contained as possible.
 For further details we refer the reader to \cite{howie:1995} for background in semigroup theory, and to \cite{kkm:2000} for information on monoid acts.